codophilic/Learn-Java/About Java.md

         System.out.println(a+b+c);

         /**
-         * Literals are the values assigned to the varibles like 1,2,3 are literals.
+         * Literals are the values assigned to the Variables like 1,2,3 are literals.
          */

         /**